wp-plugins/woocommerce-smart-collection/readme.txt

 This plugin will be really helpful if your website has a huge number of products and product categories.
 The plugin minimizes the effort of manually assigning each and every product to relevant product categories.

 For example, if you create a product with a title "IPhone 5S Reviews" and you have product categories like "IPhone", "Reviews" available, then the product gets automatically assigned to these product categories.

+= Compatibility =
+The plugin is fully compatible with the recent versions of Wordpress and Woocommerce.
+Compatible with older Wordpress versions, down to 3.0.
+Compatible with Woocommerce 2.0.x and 2.1.x.
+Multilingual Support is included with the plugin and is fully compatible with WPML.

 = Configurable =
 Woocommerce Smart Collection is completely customizable.
 Among others, you may enable/disable smart collection(s), append with existing categories, choose whether to generate smart category associations from product titles and tags.